FBI Transform in Gevrey Classes and Anosov Flows: Gevrey spaces of functions and symbols

 by the map \eqref{eq:exp_Grauert}.
 With this description of the Grauert tube $(M)_\epsilon$, we see that the projection $TM \to M$ induces a real-analytic projection from $(M)_\epsilon$ to $M$, that we will denote by $\Re$.
 We define also the function $\va{\Im}: (M)_\epsilon \to \R_+$ as the square root of $\rho$.
 We will sometimes, slightly abusively, write $\va{\Im z}$ instead of $\va{\Im}(z)$.

 Since $M$ is compact, we could have chosen any decreasing basis of neighbourhoods for $M$ in $\smash{\widetilde{M}}$ to define the spaces $E^{1,R}\p{M}$.
 However, we will need to consider real-analytic functions defined on $T^* M$ (for instance symbols) or more generally on products of the type $M^{N_1} \times \p{T^* M}^{N_2}$.
 Since these manifolds are non-compact, the choice of a complex neighbourhood for $T^* M$ becomes non-trivial.
-As we want to consider symbols on $T^* M$, it seems natural to introduce Grauert tubes using the Kohn--Nirenberg metric $g_{KN}$.
-Recall that $g_{KN}$ is defined in the following way.
+As we want to consider symbols on $T^* M$, it seems natural to introduce Grauert tubes using a metric adapted to the Kohn--Nirenberg classes of symbol.
+Consequently, we define a metric $g_{KN}$ on $T^* M$, that will be called Kohn--Nirenberg metric, in the following way.
 The Levi--Civita connexion associated with $g$ gives a splitting $T(T^\ast M) = V \oplus H$ into vertical and horizontal bundles, where both subbundles are identified with $TM$, so that we can define

 In charts, it is uniformly equivalent to its flat version